Dabima Best Practices for Students

 * Due dates and required tasks automatically adjust based on college requirements and your target dates.
 For example, if a college requires CSS and STARS, those common tasks automatically change from optional to required.

-* Completing a Common Work task automatically updates its status for all colleges that require it.
+* Completing a shared application tasks automatically updates statuses for all colleges that require it.
 This will be discussed in more detail in the **My Plan - Doing Your Work** section.

 #### College Specific work

-Dabima automatically adds colleges you are applying to (not just Following) to My Plan.
+Dabima automatically adds colleges you are applying to (note colleges you are 'Following' are not added to your plan) to My Plan.
 The following details are tracked for each college:

 * Deadline dates for each application type, plus your personal target date